pearsonca/scala-commsim/index.md

 for statistically significant differences on degree distributions, paths, centrality measures, *et cetera* between scenarios.

-A network, however, is a *very* simple model of a group, and simple models (of all but the most trivial phenomena) are only obtained by making strong assumptions.
+Network models, however, make strong assumptions - that the things we represent as vertices are formally all the same *kind* of thing, that the interactions between them are all of the same flavor.
 Such assumptions can be reasonable, and when they are, compact descriptions can usefully cover a broad array of phenomena.
-One particularly strong assumption is homogeneity within kinds and in interactions between kinds.
-This is an assumption that is frequently justified for problems in the physical sciences.
+This is largely the basis for the success of [mathematics in the physical sciences][wigner1960unreasonable], whether one subscribes to scientific realist or instrumentalist philosophies.

 The natural and social sciences, however, consider phenomena more sensitive to context and variation.
-Thus, homogeneity is can be an unreliable assumption in the natural sciences, and can border on suspicious in the social sciences.
+For those phenomena, lumping elements into the same categorical types can be an unreliable assumption.

-One particularly questionable application is *dark networks* - the social network representation of covert groups, which is often used to model criminal organizations.
+One such questionable application is *dark networks* - the social network representation of covert groups, often used to model criminal organizations.
 By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is not the phenomena.
 The phenomena is the interactions between and individual changes in the members of that covert enterprise over the life of their collaboration, and the effect those have internal and external to that organization.
 Indeed, these are the observations we actually make - not some network - and the outcomes we actually care to understand.
-Additionally, if we are considering these groups as foreground embedded in a background population, the problem is vastly complicated by observation issues and computational concerns.
+Further complicated such a treatment, these groups exist as foreground alongside a background population.

-Representing those observations in a concise mathematical model, however, is an implausible task.
-In that sense, the network reduction is a very practical tool.

-We propose that concise mathematical models are the wrong formal representation.
+We should expect that representing such groups as a concise set of equations is an implausible task, and as such we propose that concise mathematical models are the wrong formal representation.
 Rather, concise *programmatic* models are a useful and practical representation.
-Strictly speaking, these are still mathematical models (based on the equations of mathematical logic rather than numerical equations), but that position is confusingly pedantic given that many of the mathematical power tools are provably unavailable (general proofs, most notably).
-This approach is not new;
-it is essentially advocating for agent-based modeling.
+This approach is not new; it is essentially advocating for agent-based modeling.
 We reiterate some insights from the software engineering discipline on how to proceed in a reuse-able, replicable fashion, and discard some past emphasis on embedding those agents in a network.

-To motivate the discussion of notable pitfalls in the *dark network* approach, we will refer to back to a dataset and its interpretations to illustrate that skepticism, using shorthand like *the Montreal data* or *the Montreal network*.
+To motivate this discussion of the *dark network* approach, with a large empirical dataset and its interpretations, using shorthand like *the Montreal data* or *the Montreal network*.
 For longer notes, we will embrace an aside format as follows:

 >##The Montreal Municipal WiFi Service Data & A Basic Model
 >